-This article repeats the provisions of Article 24 of the CIV Uniform Rules 1980 with regard to the actual passenger, while the passenger's obligations in respect of objects and animals conveyed while the passenger is being carried are to be regulated in future by Article 14.
+This article repeats the provisions of Article 24 of the CIV Uniform Rules 1980 with regard to the actual passenger, while the passenger's obligations in respect of objects and animals conveyed while the passenger is being carried are governed by Article 14.
 The passenger's liability in the event of non-compliance with the obligation stipulated in Article 10 is regulated by Article 53.
-At the 5th General Assembly, Belgium withdrew its proposal to remove this proposal (Report, p.
-89/90).